Lars Jan: Holoscenes (Since 2014)

-The White Album (2018 — 2020)
+The White Album (2018–2020)

-Jan adapted Joan Didion's essay, “The White Album,” into a performance work which was co-commissioned by the Brooklyn Academy of Music (BAM) and Center Theatre Group, as well as the International Festival of Firsts, where it premiered in October 2018.
+Jan adapted Joan Didion's essay, The White Album, into a performance work which was co-commissioned by the Brooklyn Academy of Music (BAM) and Center Theatre Group, as well as the International Festival of Firsts, where it premiered in October 2018.
 Since then, it has been also been performed at BAM, the Center for the Art of Performance at UCLA, the Wexner Center for the Arts, and The Sydney Festival.
 Jan received permission from Didion to use her words in his work.

 The performance of The White Album largely unfolds within a white sound-proofed room that has one entire wall made of plexiglass panels.
-Viewers consist of two audience groups: about twenty college-age adults referred to as the “inner audience,” and a generally older group of seated audience members, many of whom lived through the protests and political movements of late 1960s America that Didion describes in her essay.
-The younger audience become both viewers and participants of the events within the cube, as the seated audience watch everything unfold on stage and observe actor Mia Barron perform Didion's essay verbatim—creating what Jan calls “multiple levels of spectator experience.”
+Viewers consist of two audience groups: about twenty college-age adults referred to as the "inner audience," and a generally older group of seated audience members, many of whom lived through the protests and political movements of late 1960s America that Didion describes in her essay.
+The younger audience become both viewers and participants of the events within the cube, as the seated audience watch everything unfold on stage and observe actor Mia Barron perform Didion's essay verbatim—creating what Jan calls "multiple levels of spectator experience."
 At the conclusion of the performance, audience members of both groups are encouraged to discuss what they saw and what these events held for the future in a Quaker-style open forum.
-Of the production, Jan said “I want to know what can actually be transferred from the past to the present that can be a tool that we use to interrogate the most vital questions that were raised in 1968 and continue today.”
+Of the production, Jan said "I want to know what can actually be transferred from the past to the present that can be a tool that we use to interrogate the most vital questions that were raised in 1968 and continue today."

-In a review for the Los Angeles Times, Theater Critic Charles McNulty noted the White Album to have "An air of openness and informality was integral to the production, but sometimes the exploratory vibe came across as tentative and unfinished."
+In a review for the Los Angeles Times, theater critic Charles McNulty noted that The White Album had "an air of openness and informality [that] was integral to the production, but sometimes the exploratory vibe came across as tentative and unfinished."